SaatwikDutta/CinePhilia/README.md

 1. Register or log in to your account.

-2. Explore the home page to see popular movies.

-3. Use the search bar to find specific movie and its similar movies.
+2. Use the search bar to find specific movie and its similar movies.

 ## Technologies Used